Collecting heap usage statistics

 __iar_dlmallinfo()

-If you want a simple printout on stderr, call the function:
+To get a simple printout on stderr, call the function:

 __iar_dlmalloc_stats()

-The output from __iar_dlmalloc_stats() looks like (for example):
+Where the output from __iar_dlmalloc_stats() looks like (for example):

 max system bytes = 2048